Salvador Minuchin's Impact on Family Therapy

 Who Is Salvador Minuchin?

 Salvador Minuchin is credited with changing the process of how family therapy works.
 His past provided him with many examples of how the dynamics of a family routinely change and have an impact on the way the family can function.
 His family was involved, strict and fair, and worked together to support one another.
-He witnessed a change in the hierarchy of his family when his father lost his business, and his uncle took over as the figurative head of household when he wasn't present.
+He witnessed a change in the hierarchy of his family when his father lost his business, and his uncle took over as the figurative head of the household when he wasn't present.

 Minuchin attended medical school planning on becoming a practicing pediatrician.
 However, he ended up enlisting as a physician for the Israeli army in 1948.
 After serving, he studied child psychology in New York before returning to Israel with his wife.
 He worked to help disturbed children, many of whom were survivors of the holocaust.
 After several years, he returned to the United States with a plan to become a psychoanalyst.
 However, while working at a school for troubled children, he noticed something with New York children living in poor neighborhoods.
 The treatments that they were taught to use were ineffective in reaching these children.
 Minuchin and a group of other therapists began to look for a different solution

 What Did Salvador Minuchin discover?